 There is also a jump instruction that looks like a T rotated 90 degrees clockwise, followed by a number.
 It means: jump to the end of the piece/movement.
 In traditional notation it corresponds to "Fine".

 Traditional notation also has something called vi- -de, indicating that a portion could be left out.
-In the new system, this can be achieved by putting the jump instruction (-> followed by a number) in parentheses.
-The corresponding anchor should then also be put in parentheses.
+In the new system, this can be achieved by putting the jump instruction (-> followed by a number) inside parentheses.
+The corresponding anchor should then also be put inside parentheses.